-The first pillar represents a norm-based screening of the compliance with the United Nations Global Compact (UNGC).
-In the second, EUROFIMA sets ESG score targets for its portfolios based on a third-party assessment (i.e., ESG data from Sustainalytics).
+The first pillar represents a norm-based screening of compliance with the United Nations Global Compact (UNGC).
+In the second, EUROFIMA sets ESG score targets for its portfolios based on thirdparty assessments.
+EUROFIMA frequently publishes relevant portfolio overviews with ESG performance metrics on its website.
 Finally, the third pillar is focused on investee engagements.
-As part of this pillar, the Investee Engagement Guidelines were internally developed and approved by the Management Committee by the end of 2021.
-The Treasury & Asset Management unit, with the assistance from the other units, will engage with the investees and counterparties following these guidelines moving forward.
-EUROFIMA frequently publishes relevant ESG activities including a portfolio overview with ESG performance metrics on its website.
+As part of this pillar, the Investee Engagement Guidelines were internally developed and approved by the Management Committee at the end of 2021.
+The Treasury & Asset Management unit, with assistance from the other units, started the first active individual engagements with the investees and counterparties following the quidelines in 2022.
+To follow our transparency and responsibility approach, two consecutive publications of the Annual Engagement Reports took place at the beginning of 2023 and 2024.
+These reports help present to the general public and interested stakeholders some of the insights from all sustainability-related interactions with our investees and give an idea of the ESG concerns raised by EUROFIMA.